Senpi-ai/senpi-agent-skills/README.md

 pnpm create:skills plugin-<skills-name>
 ```

-To learn more on how to create your first skill, you can follow this tutorial [here](https://developer.moxie.xyz/creator-agents-and-skills-marketplace/quickstart/create-your-first-skill).
+To learn more about how to create your first skill, you can follow this tutorial [here](https://developer.moxie.xyz/creator-agents-and-skills-marketplace/quickstart/create-your-first-skill).

 For further customization, you can refer to the Eliza docs [here](https://elizaos.github.io/eliza/docs/packages/plugins/#available-plugins) as AI Agent Skills are simply Eliza Plugins with additional functionalities.